tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 The simple rule is: if a word means something in Tarantool SQL syntax, do not try to use it for an identifier.
 The current list of reserved words is:

-ALL ALTER ANALYZE AND ANY AS ASC ASENSITIVE AUTOINCREMENT BEGIN BETWEEN BINARY BLOB BOOL BOOLEAN BOTH BY CALL CASE CAST CHAR CHARACTER CHECK COLLATE COLUMN COMMIT CONDITION CONNECT CONSTRAINT CREATE CROSS CURRENT CURRENT_DATE
+ALL ALTER ANALYZE AND ANY ARRAY AS ASC ASENSITIVE AUTOINCREMENT BEGIN BETWEEN BINARY BLOB BOOL BOOLEAN BOTH BY CALL CASE CAST CHAR CHARACTER CHECK COLLATE COLUMN COMMIT CONDITION CONNECT CONSTRAINT CREATE CROSS CURRENT CURRENT_DATE